astronomer/docs/learn/managing-dependencies.md

 ![Basic Dependencies](/img/guides/basic_dependencies.png)

 Astronomer recommends using a single method consistently.
-Using both bitshift operators and `set_upstream`/`set_downstream` in your DAGs can overly-complicate your code.
+Using both bit-shift operators and `set_upstream`/`set_downstream` in your DAGs can overly-complicate your code.

 To set a dependency where two downstream tasks are dependent on the same upstream task, use lists or tuples.
 For example: